JuanPlaz/Telegram_Bot/Readme.txt

 Finally, the report function is defined, which is responsible for sending the message with the price of Bitcoin through the Telegram bot.
 To do this, call the btc_scraping function to get the price, and then use the bot_send_text function to send the message with the price.

 In the if __name__ == '__main__': block, the schedule module is used to schedule the task of sending the Bitcoin price message at 11:29 every day.
 The task runs in an infinite loop that checks if there are any tasks pending execution.

+Note: This bot was created following the tutorial of anthony_manotoa, you can find it at https://platzi.com/blog/bot-python/ .